-3. Don't push, and fetch less often
+3. Don't push, fetch less

 If your iPad isn't your primary device for checking e-mail, you don't need to have new messages constantly pushed to the device or have it frequently fetch new messages.
 Check your mail settings to make sure push is turned off and fetch set to Manually, or, if you must, Hourly.
-You can adjust Push and Fetch settings by following this path: Settings > Mail, Contacts, Calendar > Fetch New Data.
+You can adjust Push and Fetch settings by following this path: Settings > Mail, Contacts, Calendars > Fetch New Data.

-5. Keep an eye on GPS apps and location services
+5. Keep an eye location services

 Many people claim you should force-quit out of apps, say, each night before bed.
 I'm lucky if I get all the dishes cleaned up before hitting the sack, so I certainly don't have the time or the energy to be closing iPad apps on anything approaching a regular basis.
 Plus, it has not been definitively proven to me that apps running in the background drain battery life to any great extent.
 I will, however, force-close Google Maps or any other GPS app, since these do seem to drain the iPad's battery.

 6. No more notifications

-8. Turn off EQ in iPod app
+8. Turn off EQ

 9. Climate control